maixuanhan/twamp-gui/README.md

+This repo is forked from Demirten's work.
+I've made some changes to support Ubuntu 14.04 (LTS)

 # twamp-gui

 Cross platform twamp client with Qt QML backend

 You must have a working Qt5 - QML Development environment, it is not tested with Qt4.

+Support OS `Ubuntu 14.04.4 LTS \n \l`

 ## Build on Linux